alainamstutz/GIVE-MOVE/GIVE-MOVE.md

 1) Participants not receiving a GRT although they were supposed to have one: 3 participants
 2) Participants not having the decision visit within six months (24 weeks) after randomization: 26 participants
 - of which LTFU: XXX ?
-- otherwise: missing/delayed GRT (that's already part of number 1?! why not summarized under 2?)
+- otherwise: missing/delayed GRT (but that's already part of number 1?!) or missing/delayed visit?

 Control group:
 1) Participants receiving a GRT although they were not supposed to have one: 3 participants
 2) Participants not receiving a VL although they were supposed to have one: 1 participant
 3) Participants not having the decision visit within six months (24 weeks) after randomization: 10 participants
 - of which LTFU: XXX ?
-- otherwise: missing/delayed VL (that's already part of number 2?! why not summarized under 3?)
+- otherwise: missing/delayed VL (that's already part of number 2?!)

-Note: Not having a VL result within the 9-month window and not having reached the primary endpoint before or at the 9-month visit (13 participants) is part of the primary endpoint/estimand.
-If not part of primary causal estimand, then use multiple imputation or IPW for LTFU.
+Note: Not having a VL result within the 9-month window (and not having reached the primary endpoint before or at the 9-month visit (13 participants)) is already part of the primary endpoint/estimand (if it would not be part of primary causal estimand, then use multiple imputation or IPW for LTFU)

 Define DAG: See slide in folder "DAG"

 Define method used:
 Because a point intervention is delivered at or close to the time of randomization, only covariates at or before the time of randomization can influence adherence to a point intervention.
 To validly estimate the per-protocol effect, baseline variables which predict adherence and are prognostic for the outcome need to be accounted for, either through direct adjustment or via an instrumental variable analysis.
 Inverse probability and standardization allow calculation of absolute risks in the study population and preserve the marginal (unconditional) interpretation and are therefore preferable for direct adjustment.
-Other commonly used adjustment methods, like outcome regression and propensity score adjustment or matching, typically make strong assumptions about no effect heterogeneity (rely on the assumption of effect homogeneity across levels of all covariates), and do not easily yield unconditional absolute risks.
+Other commonly used adjustment methods, like propensity score adjustment or matching or instrumental variable, typically make strong assumptions about no effect heterogeneity (rely on the assumption of effect homogeneity across levels of all covariates), among others, and do not easily yield unconditional absolute risks.
-(as a exploratory analysis, we may add an instrumental variable analyis, however, this analysis would rely on stronger assumptions and harder to interpret)
-Since point exposures happen only once, they typically require only control for baseline confounding.
-(However, estimating causal effects of point exposures on time to event may still require adjustment for time-varying confounders of loss to follow-up and the outcome.)

 # Load packages